 What is heartburn

 Heartburn (also known as reflux) is caused by the contents of the stomach, including acid, rising from the stomach back up into the oesophagus (food pipe).

 Symptoms of heartburn are typically described as a burning sensation in the back of the throat and chest area, usually behind the breastbone.
 Another sign of heartburn is a bitter or sour taste in the back of the throat.

 Heartburn symptoms are usually related to diet, although a small proportion of people may experience symptoms irrespective of what they eat.

 The Way You Eat

-- Spicy foods, onions and tomato products.
+- Spicy foods, garlic, onions and tomatoes

 Did you know?

 - 73% of people will suffer from both heartburn and indigestion. interchangeably.

 - 1 in 5 people suffering from heartburn may experience symptoms every week.